OmmPrakash-07/Bike-Rental/README.md

 - **Backend API:** https://bike-rental-production-6e17.up.railway.app
 - **Health Check:** https://bike-rental-production-6e17.up.railway.app/api/health

+### Admin Access

+Admin login is available at:

+`/login.html`

+Admin credentials are managed securely through deployment environment variables and are not stored or published in this repository.

-> Admin credentials are intended for project/demo use only.
-Do not expose production credentials in this README.
+> For security reasons, admin credentials are not included in this README.

 ---